At the start of 2020, you most likely had some big financial goals or plans.

 As more and more people have their own website, more people need assistants to help with daily tasks, social media and overall website management.

-Some VAs make a decent $50 per hour, and starting out you could make a pretty good $20 without a degree.
+Some VAs make a decent $50 per hour, and starting out it is a pretty good job that pays $20 an hour without a degree.

 13. Freelance Work